 Campus-Based Master’s in Communication Programs in the San Francisco Bay Area

 Students who live in the San Francisco Bay area have several options for campus-based programs.
-In the city of San Francisco itself, a total of three schools offer master’s degrees in communication.
+In the city of San Francisco itself, two schools offer master’s degrees in communication.
 San Francisco State University has two programs to choose from: a Master of Arts in Broadcast and Electronic Communication Arts, and a Master of Arts in Communication Studies.
 The University of San Francisco offers a hybrid Master of Professional Communication program that combines online and on-campus instruction, and has concentration options in Strategic Communication, Technical Communication, and Health Communication.
-Finally, Columbia University in San Francisco offers a Master of Science in Strategic Communication program that MastersinCommunications.com classifies as an online/hybrid program, as it utilizes primarily online instruction, but requires students to attend four intensives in San Francisco and one in New York City.

 Campus-Based Master’s in Communication Programs in Southern California (Greater Los Angeles Area, San Diego)